LeoLi225/LDY/docs/Task 3 - Create your own Discord Bot using Python/Task 3 - Create your own Discord Bot using Python.md

 A game bot that makes chatting fun, a music bot that plays music on a voice channel, etc.

+And, you can make your own bot to use Discord more efficiently.

 So, let's implement a Discord bot together.
 Discord bots can be created using multiple languages such as Python and Node.js.

-To get you started, let's build a simple Discord bot using python.
+To get you started, lets build a simple discord bot with python.
+This bot will be able to respond to specific chat commands.

 # Requirement

-> To add a bot on your server.
-You require Administrative privileges for server.
+> To add a bot on a server.
+You require Administrative privileges for the server.

 # Intended Readers